 What is Marital Property?

 The term "marital property" refers to nearly all possessions and interests acquired by a couple during the period of their marriage, which becomes relevant only during divorce proceedings.
 Not all property acquired during marriage is considered "marital" property, though.
 Certain property, including inheritances and personal gifts, are considered "separate" property.
 In addition, any property acquired during the marriage with the proceeds of separate property remains separate.
-So if a couple bought a car with the husband's inheritance and shared that car, it would be considered the husband's separate property after a divorce.
+So if a couple bought a car with one of the spouse's inheritance and shared that car and later divorced, it would be considered the separate property of the spouse who got the inheritance.

 Just a few states recognize the concept of community property, in which everything is jointly owned.
 In these states, all marital property is divided roughly in half.
 But a growing number of states uses the concept of "equitable division," in which the assets and needs of each party are considered.
 For instance, a mother who has physical custody of the children most likely will be granted the house.
 In a community property state, the house may have to be sold.